Research and Practice Conference "Polyculures and Permaculture"

 Please, send your short abstracts and short report by January 15th 2020 to pavlo.ardanov(et)gmail.com for free publication in online peer-reviewed conference proceedings.
 We accept publications from both academic researchers (including students) and farmers that follow Responsible Conduct of Research of US Office of Research Integrity and our formatting requirements.
 Publication topics include but not limied to: concrete examples of efficient crop polycultures and why they are effective, lessons learned for designing functional crop polycultures; polyculture cropping techniques; barriers and challenges to expanding the adoption of crop polycultures; policy recommendations to facilitate biodiversity-based agriculture.
 Editors reserve the right to reject any publication of a poor quality or not linked to the conference topic, or return it to authors for additional revision.

-We encourage submissions from farmers who would like to share their applied research inernationally.
-See Research Handbook by the Permaculture Association on how to anaiyze and describe your research.
+We encourage submissions from farmers who would like to share their applied research internationally.
+See Research Handbook by the Permaculture Association on how to analyze and describe your research.
 Limited academic editorial support is available.

 We encourage to publish researchers from Ukraine and from the Visegrad countries, who have small experience with publishing in the international journals.
 Limited language editing support is available.